Michele Lee: Later career

 After Knots Landing ended in 1993, Lee appeared in many made-for-TV movies, including a biographical film of late country star Dottie West (Big Dreams and Broken Hearts: The Dottie West Story), which she also produced.
 She also became the first woman to star in, direct, and produce a TV movie for Lifetime, Color Me Perfect (1996).
 She was also in the reunion miniseries Knots Landing: Back to the Cul-de-Sac (1997), and portrayed novelist Jacqueline Susann in the television biopic Scandalous Me: The Jacqueline Susann Story (1998).
 In 2000, she returned to the Broadway stage in The Tale of the Allergist's Wife and received a 2001 Tony Award nomination for Best Featured Actress in a Play.

 In 2004, Lee returned to feature films in the role of Ben Stiller's character's mother in Along Came Polly.
 She guest-starred alongside Chita Rivera in a February 2005 episode of Will & Grace.
 Also in 2005, she reunited with her Knots Landing co-stars for the nonfiction special Knots Landing Reunion: Together Again, in which the actors reminisced about their time on the hit series.
 That same year she appeared alongside Tyne Daly, Leslie Uggams, Christine Baranski and Karen Ziemba for the Kennedy Center Honor of Julie Harris.
 In 2010, Lee did voice work for an episode of the animated comedy series Family Guy.

 Lee returned to Broadway in 2015 to star as Madame Morrible in the musical Wicked.

-In 2025, Lee reunited with KL co-stars Joan Van Ark and Donna Mills for the episodic podcast We're Knot Done Yet, available on streaming platforms such as Podbean and Spotify.
+In 2025, Lee reunited with KL co-stars Joan Van Ark and Donna Mills for the episodic podcast We're Knot Done Yet, available on streaming platforms such as Podbean, YouTube and Spotify.